easylogic/contenteditable/src/content/cases/ce-0091-contenteditable-with-css-transform.md

 browserVersion: "120.0"
 keyboard: US
 caseTitle: CSS transform may cause selection handles to appear in wrong position
+description: "When a contenteditable element has CSS transforms applied (translate, scale, rotate), the selection handles and caret may appear in incorrect positions.
+The visual position may not match the actual DOM position."
 tags:
   - css-transform
   - selection